Anica Bošković: Biography

 She died as the last child of the family of Nikola and Pava Bošković.
-She died on 12 August 1804.
+She died in Ragusa on 12 August 1804.
 She was buried next to her mother in the Franciscan church on Stradun in Dubrovnik.
 The "Anica Bošković" Society erected a tombstone in 1939.

 She never married.
-In addition to Croatian, she spoke Latin, French, and Italian.
+In addition to Serbo-Croat, she spoke Latin, French, and Italian.